Matej-Chmel/tkinter-calculator/README.md

-# tkinter-calculator
+# Calculator
-Calculator clone using Tkinter.
+Calculator clone made with Python and Tkinter.